ShawnXxy/deepwiki-open/README.md

 ## ⚙️ Configuration

 All configuration is centralized in `backend/config/infra.json`.
-No `.env` file needed!

 ### infra.json Structure